llvm/llvm-project/clang/docs/analyzer/user-docs/UsingWithXCode.rst

 The advantage of using open source analyzer builds (provided on this website) is that they are often newer than the analyzer provided with Xcode, and thus can contain bug fixes, new checks, or simply better analysis.

 On the other hand, new checks can be experimental, with results of variable quality.
-Users are encouraged to `file bug reports <filing_bugs.html>`_ (for any version of the analyzer) where they encounter false positives or other issues.
+Users are encouraged to file bug reports (for any version of the analyzer) where they encounter false positives or other issues here: :doc:`FilingBugs`.

 set-xcode-analyzer
 ------------------